 Flaxseed is versatile and nutritious; a perfect combination for people who are trying to look and feel their best.

-If you would like to purchase some flaxseed for yourself, a good option is the Spectrum Essentials Organic Ground Flaxseed on Amazon.
+If you would like to purchase some flaxseed for yourself, a good option is the Spectrum Essentials Organic Ground Flaxseed:

-For many reasons such as this, is it illogical to debate chia vs. flaxseed.
+For many reasons such as this, is it illogical to debate chia seeds vs. flaxseed.

-One of the few issues that people have with purchasing chia and flax for their diets is that it can be a bit expensive.
+One of the few issues that people have with purchasing chia seeds and flaxseed for their diets is that it can be a bit expensive.
 However, there are still options.

 Overall, purchasing these two super seeds is well-worth the money!